The 28 Very Best Views in Greece to Add to Your Itinerary

 Elia Beach, located on the southern coast of Mykonos, is famous for its crystal-clear waters.
 It is one of the longest on the island and is surrounded by beautiful hills.

 The clarity of the water here is remarkable.
 It allows you to see the sandy seabed below.
-The only problem was the lack of shade and cost of sunbeds!
+The only problem was the lack of shade and the cost of sunbeds!

 the mykonos pelican